suikan4github/study-rust-hanzi/README.md

 - All characters with that pronunciation

 **Options:**
-- `--traditional`, `-r`: Use traditional characters instead of simplified
+- `--traditional`, `-t`: Use traditional characters instead of simplified
 - `--fold [WIDTH]`, `-f [WIDTH]`: Fold long lines (default width: 50)

 Example output: